bonny/WordPress-Simple-History/readme.txt

 = 1.3.11 =
 - Don't use deprecated function get_commentdata().
 Fixes https://wordpress.org/support/topic/get_commentdata-function-is-deprecated.
 - Don't use mysql_query() directly.
 Fixes https://wordpress.org/support/topic/deprecated-mysql-warning.
+- Beta testers wanted!
+I'm working on the next version of Simple History and now I need some beta testers.
+If you want to try out the shiny new and cool version please download the [v2 branch](https://github.com/bonny/WordPress-Simple-History/tree/v2) over at GitHub.
+Thanks!

 = 1.3.10 =
 - Fix: correct usage of "its"